 The benefits of modularity

 This has resulted in power usage ‘going off the charts’ commented Aligned Energy, a data centre infrastructure technology company, during a DCD ‘Building at Scale’ conference.
-They forecast that data centre numbers will grow by 1100 percent from 2018 to 2025.
+They forecast that data centre numbers will grow by 1100% from 2018 to 2025.
 Addressing these opportunities and associated challenges has brought Aligned Energy to realise that they must think differently to achieve the time-to-market needed while scaling to the new demand.

 While modular subassemblies are valuable in facilitating rapid systems integration, modularity can also contribute to operational system availability and, also importantly, ease of use.
 Digital technologies supplier ABB commented that reliability is still the highest priority, as downtime, especially unplanned, is so expensive.
 Redundancy can be expensive, as components are not fully utilised, while concurrent availability is essential; it must be possible to remove a component or subassembly for replacement/repair without affecting critical loads.

-A modular UPS example
+A modular UPS systems example

 We can see how these benefits apply by considering a modular UPS design.
 The ABB DPA250 S4, for example, is scalable from 50kW to 1.5MW.
-An installation can start with a single frame housing one 50kW UPS module, containing all the hardware and software necessary for full system operation.
-As demand grows, capacity can be added quickly and simply through vertical scaling; plugging in more modules, up to a full rack population of six, for 300kW capacity.
-An extra module can be added for N+1 redundancy, with no single point of failure.
+UPS installation can start with a single frame housing one 50kW UPS module, containing all the hardware and software necessary for full system operation.
+As demand grows, UPS capacity can be added quickly and simply through vertical scaling; plugging in more hot-swappable UPS modules, up to a full rack population of six, for 300kW capacity.
+An extra UPS module can be added for N+1 redundancy, with no single point of failure.
 Further demand can be met with horizontal scaling; up to five racks can be paralleled for 1.5MW capacity.

 If downsizing is required to avoid overcapacity for a reduced-staff office, then modules can be removed easily.
-They can be held as spares stock, re-installed later if staff return, or redeployed on ABB DPA250 S4 systems elsewhere.
+They can be held as spares stock, re-installed later if staff return, or redeployed on ABB DPA250 S4 UPS systems elsewhere.